easbarba/cejo/README.md

    Install local builds of FLOSS Projects.

 ## Distro
-   An one-do-it-all porcelain for most use Distro Linux package managers.
+   An one-do-it-all porcelain front-end of the most used Distro Linux package managers.

 # Install